 I am a professor at the University of Southern California.
 My main interests are in metaphysics, epistemology, the philosophy of language and philosophical logic.
 I have written a book on vagueness, and most recently a book on higher-order logic aimed at philosophers.

 Much of my recent work focuses on what it means for a property, relation (or operation of some other type) to be fundamental and what it means for one property, relation, etc. to be built out of, or metaphysically definable from, some others.
-Underlying a lot of this work is an abstract analogy between languages and reality that is most naturally cashed out using category theory (spelled out in the paper Substitution Structures).
-My views on the metaphysical issues are outlined in the paper Logical Combinatorialism and The Broadest Necessity.
+See: Substitution Structures), Logical Combinatorialism and The Broadest Necessity.

 Logical Necessity. (with Kit Fine).
 For The Oxford Handbook of Philosophy of Logic